MethodsAndPractices/vsteam/.docs/Get-VSTeamProcess.md

 ### -Skip

-Defines the number of Process Templates to skip.
-If -Top is specified and -Skip is omitted none will be skipped.
-If neither Skip nor -Top is specified, all process templates will be returned.
+The API now disregards the SKIP and TOP query values, so this parameter is ignored and deprecated.
+It will be removed in a future version

 ```yaml